erjank/teaching/memory.md

 it fills up.
 However, it is also slow to access–too slow to help us handle hungry lions and disgruntled family members.

 Evolution has therefore given us a second system called *short-term* or *working memory*.
-It is much faster, but also much smaller: in 1956, Miller estimated that the average adult's working memory could hold 7±2 items for a few seconds before things started to drop out.
+It is much faster, but also much smaller: in 1956, Miller estimated that the average adult's working memory could hold 7±2 items for a few seconds before things started to drop out[^1].
 This is why phone numbers are typically 7 or 8 digits long: back when phones had dials instead of keypads, that was the longest string of numbers most adults could remember accurately for as long as it took the dial to go around and around.
 It's also why sports teams tend to have about half a dozen members, or be broken down into smaller groups (such as the forwards and backs in rugby).

 > **Serial Position Effect**
 >